A Florida toll violation can be costly.

 The Points With Florida Toll Tickets

-Toll tickets are unique in that they can have points but not always.
+Toll violations are unique in that they can have points but not always.
 If you just pay the toll fine amount ($262) before it is late there are no points.
 However, in almost any other situation points will accrue.
-Even at the point of being able to just pay the ticket, it is cheaper to hire a lawyer.
+It is cheaper to hire a lawyer.

 Remember, It is the registered Owner who is Ticketed

-Remember that the tolls and the Florida toll tickets are levied against the registered owner of the vehicle, not the actual driver.
-So be careful of who you let use your vehicle.
+Remember that the tolls and the Florida toll violations are levied against the registered owner of the vehicle, not the actual driver.
+So be careful of who you let use your vehicle or with whom you leave your vehicle.
 Additionally, if you sell your car always take the tag off the vehicle and return it to the DMV/tag agency.

 Contact For Toll Violation Representation